Page loading ... Please wait.

 bibliography

-Strawberry Banana Muffins Recipe
+Strawberry Banana Muffins Recipe & Video

 Printer Friendly Page

-Muffins belong to the 'quick bread' family and indeed these Strawberry Banana Muffins are quick to make.
+Muffins belong to the 'quick bread' family and these Strawberry Banana Muffins are quick to make.
 Just two bowls are needed; one for the wet ingredients and one for the dry.
 Combine the two ingredients together, using a light hand, and your batter is made.
 One tip I have found to make life easier is to use an ice cream scoop for transferring the batter to the muffin tins.
-And while you can place paper liners in each muffin cup I usually just give the pan a quick spray with a nonstick vegetable spray (can also grease with butter).
+And while you can place paper liners in each muffin cup I often just give the pan a quick spray with a nonstick vegetable spray (can also grease with butter).
 If you want giant sized muffins then this batter will make six.
 Otherwise you will get 12 regular sized muffins.
-Just remember that if making giant muffins you will have to increase the baking time by about 5 minutes.
+Just remember that if making giant muffins you will have to increase the baking time by at least 5 minutes.
 They are done when a toothpick inserted into the center of the muffin comes out clean.

 For times when you have overripe bananas and don't want to bake with them right away, you can freeze them whole (in their peels), wrapped airtight, for up to 6 months.
 Or you can peel and mash them, stir in 1 teaspoon lemon juice for each banana, and freeze in an airtight container or bag.
 Then you are ready to make banana muffins anytime.

 Makes 12 regular sized muffins.
+Preparation time: 20 minutes.

 Strawberry Banana Muffins Recipe: